joshpeng/Data-Science-On-WSL/README.md

 #### Fix Jupyter notebooks

-In Windows 10 Build 14393, there is an issue with libzmq that is apparently fixed in later Insider Builds.
+In Windows 10 Build 14393, there is an issue with libzmq that is fixed in later Insider Builds.
 For now though, we will need to do the following command in bash:

 ```shell
 conda install -c jzuhone zeromq=4.1.dev0